-Store any icons used in the IMAGES folder.
-The path will normally be c:\Store ManagerPOS\images\xxxx.ico (where xxxx.ico is the name of the icon file).
+icons used in the IMAGES will normally Store anv folder.
+The path be c:\winpos40\images\xxxx.ico (where xxxx.ico is the name of the icon file).

 To make the matrix easy to visualize we have assigned a letter of the alphabet to each screen.
 The Primary Menu uses letter A (and B), while the submenus are assigned letters C through Z We have put sample data in the Primary Menu and Submenu C to more clearly show how the keys are laid out.
 Change or remove this data when designing your menus.